-Agriculture 12-General Field Crops:
+Agriculture 12-13-General Field Crops:

 This course includes a study of varieties, methods of improving, planting, cultivating, and harvesting common field and forage crops and pasture grasses.
 The course also includes a study of diseases and insects common to these crops.
 Emphasis will be placed on crops adapted to South Mississippi.
-Two lectures and one laboratory period per week.
-Credit three semester hours.
+One lecture and one laboratory period each week throughout the year.
+Credit four semester hours.